Car Seat Restraints for Patients in Casts and Braces

 Motor vehicle deaths are the leading cause of injury and death among age groups 3 to 14 years old (1-3).
 A contributing factor is the continued misuse or nonuse of child restraint systems or car seats of children involved in motor vehicle crashes (4,5), with misuse rates of 73% to 90%.
 Such misuse can be exacerbated by medical conditions requiring specialized restraints such as spica casts.
 A study (6) published in the Journal of Trauma (July, 2009) looked at difficulties in securing children with spica casts in car seats.
 The added weight of casting materials also affects the performance of different restraint systems.

-- Depending on how the legs and hips are casted, smaller children may still fit into a conventional safety seat. o Even if the child’s body fits into the seat physically, the straps must be able to be secured properly for safe transport.
+- Depending on how the legs and hips are casted, smaller children may still fit into a conventional car safety seat that has lower or shallower sides.
+Even if the child’s body fits into the seat physically, the straps must be able to be secured properly for safe transport.

-- A seat with low sides and short wide seat cushion
+- A conventional car seat with low sides and short wide seat cushion

 - Accommodates children 5-65 pounds (2.3-29 kg) and up to 49 inches (122.5 cm) tall